How to save on taxes by claiming home rental as a business expense?

 Register your business as a separate legal entity

-The first step to raise your business profile is to register your business as a separate entity.
+The first step to raising your business profile is to register your business as a separate entity.
 Take a look at our article on different business structures to learn more here.

 Open a separate business account